uiriansan/dotfiles/README.md

 > [!WARNING]
 > This is my personal config.
-A lot of things are hard coded and it probably won't work on your machine.
+Everything's hard coded and not meant to work on a different machine.

 <!--## Software-->
 <!---->